Friends of Mycenae Gardens Committee

 Committee members are elected from among the Friends of Mycenae Gardens membership at the Annual General Meeting (AGM) each year in accordance with the group’s Constitution.
-The committee meets regularly throughout the year to discuss issues of importance for the gardens.
-Committee members for 2017/18 are:
+The committee meets regularly throughout the year to coordinate efforts to preserve and improve the gardens.
+Current committee members are:

 - Mark Barnes (Chair)

 - Adrian Dow (representing The Greenwich Steiner School)

 - Amanda Douge

 - Mark Johnson-Brown (representing Mycenae House Community Centre)

 - Colin Gillespie (Treasurer)